ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Related Works

 \subsection{Agentic Workflow in SWE Tasks}

 A substantial body of work on SWE benchmarks focuses on designing agent pipelines that structure repository exploration into a sequence of stages supported by tool usage.
-For example, Agentless~\citep{xia2024agentless} adopts a canonical staged procedure in which an LM first performs bug localization, then generates code edits, constructs reproduction tests, and finally validates the resulting patch using both reproduction and regression tests.
+Agentless~\citep{xia2024agentless} adopts a canonical staged procedure of bug localization, edits, reproduction test generation, and finally reproduction and regression test validation.
 Similarly, SWE-agent~\citep{yang2024swe} and OpenHands~\citep{wang2024openhands} follows a multi-stage instruction of localization, reproduction, editing and test validation, with a minimal tool set of shell commands and string-replacement editor to interact with the repository.
 Closed-source systems such as Claude Code~\citep{claudecode} follow a comparable paradigm but introduce advanced tools such as planning tool \texttt{ToDoWrite} and delegation tool \texttt{Task} that delegates sub-tasks to sub-agents.
-Empirical analysis by~\citep{bouzenia2025understanding} further shows that despite architectural differences, agent trajectories across benchmarks such as Defects4J and SWE-bench tend to exhibit three recurring behavioral phases: \textit{Localization} (explore, search, and identify relevant code regions), \textit{Edit} (reason about the bug and produce a patch), and \textit{Test Execution} (reproduce the bug and verify correctness through tests) (Figure~\ref{fig:failure} (a)).
+Empirical analysis by~\citep{bouzenia2025understanding} further shows that despite architectural differences, agent trajectories across benchmarks such as Defects4J and SWE-bench tend to exhibit three recurring behavioral phases: \textit{Localization} (explore, search, and identify relevant code regions), \textit{Edit} (reason about the bug and produce a patch), and \textit{Test Execution} (verify edit correctness with reproduction and regression tests) (Figure~\ref{fig:failure} (a)).